-We have audited the financial statements of Human Rights Development Initiative NPC set out on pages 7 to 20, which comprise the statement of financial position as at 31 December 2014, and the statement of comprehensive income and statement of cash flows for the year then ended, and the notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Human Rights Development Initiative NPC set out on pages 7 to 19, which comprise the statement of financial position as at 31 December 2015, and the statement of profit or loss and comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes, comprising a summary of significant accounting policies and other explanatory information.

-Director's Responsibility for the Financial Statements
+Directors' Responsibility for the Financial Statements

-The company's directors are responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The company's directors are responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatements, whether due to fraud or error.